 We believe our people are crucial to our ongoing business success.
 We celebrate differences, promote an equitable and inclusive environment and value the contributions of all Colgate people.
 As a truly global company, we are working to ensure that our workforce reflects the diversity of the communities in which we live and work.
 We are committed to providing all of our employees with an equitable and inclusive work environment, learning opportunities and promotion and growth opportunities.
 A vital piece of our diversity, equity and inclusion strategy has been ensuring that our succession planning process incorporates the advancement of women and people of all cultures, including underrepresented communities.
 Our global diversity, equity and inclusion strategy aims to further advance our commitment to become an even more diverse, equitable and inclusive company through its four pillars of People, Community, Supplier Diversity and Communication.
 The Board receives regular updates on the implementation of our diversity, equity and inclusion strategy and initiatives.
-For more information about our diversity, equity and inclusion commitment and initiatives, including detail on the gender and racial/ethnic diversity of our organization, please see the Diversity, Equity and Inclusion section of our website.
+For more information about our diversity, equity of our organization, please see the Diversity, Equity and Inclusion section of our website.